 The history of Marabou

 Marabou Swedish first chocolate factory was in Sundbyberg outside Stockholm.
 Johan's son Henning became manager and with enthusiasm started to produce new, estimated chocolate varieties Yep, Non Stop, Fortuna, Dajm and Twist.
 And he probably did a good job, for every one of them is still there to this day!
 In the late '60s, it was time for the Marabou stork who graced Marabou chocolate since 1919 to fly away.
 In its place came the fine, squiggly letters still on Marabou's packaging.
 The man behind the new design was none other than the Swedish designer Sigvard Bernadotte.
-Around the same time came the first commercials with actor-spelerskan Yvonne Lombard, the voice behind the familiar "Mmm ...
+Around the same time came the first commercials with actor-actor Yvonne Lombard, the voice behind the familiar "Mmm ...
 Marabou!"

 After almost 60 years in Sundbyberg premises had begun to get a little overcrowded, and in the 1970s opened because a new, nifty factory in Upplands Väsby outside Stockholm where production is then mainly laid.
-In Upplands Väsby factory is one still standing today.
-Since 1993 owned "all of Sweden's own chocolate factory" by the company Mondelēz Inter-national and Marabou has become one of Sweden's most beloved brands.
+Upplands Väsby factory is one still standing today.
+Since 1993, "all of Sweden's own chocolate factory" by the company Mondelēz Inter-national and Marabou has become one of Sweden's most beloved brands.
 It has come a long way from the worn, old factory at alleyway in Christiania, though it is the love of chocolate is just as strong.
 And the factory in Upplands Väsby working man curiously and tirelessly in John Trone-Holst spirit and find new, tasty way to get the whole of Sweden to say "Mmm ...
 Marabou"!